π‘ Geometric Truths in Classical Light

 (a) Supplementary Angles on Parallel Lines

-Given: \( \overleftrightarrow{BA} \parallel \overleftrightarrow{CD} \), and \( A \), \( D \) lie on the same side of \( \overleftrightarrow{BC} \).
+Given: \( \overleftrightarrow{BA} \parallel \overleftrightarrow{CD} \), and points \( A \) and \( D \) lie on the same side of the transversal line \( \overleftrightarrow{BC} \).

-By Euclid’s 5th Postulate: \( m(\angle ABC) + m(\angle BCD) = 180^\circ \)
+\[ m(\angle ABC) + m(\angle BCD) = 180^\circ \]

 (b) Common Perpendicular for Parallel Lines

-Given parallel lines \( L_1 \parallel L_2 \), construct perpendicular \( L_3 \) from point on \( L_1 \).
+Given parallel lines \( L_1 \parallel L_2 \), construct a line \( L_3 \) that drops perpendicular from a point on \( L_1 \).

-By geometry’s grace, \( L_3 \) intersects \( L_2 \) perpendicularly.
-A shared spine.
+By geometry’s grace, the Alternate Interior Angles theorem dictates that \( L_3 \) must also intersect line \( L_2 \) at a right angle.
+A shared structural spine.

 (c) Alternate Interior Angles Are Congruent